 If you're examining French Art Deco jewelry, check for French Hallmarks -"poincon de garantie".
 Generally, (unless removed) all French Art Deco should have a French hallmark.
 Platinum pieces produced in France after 1912 feature a wolf's head.
 Beginning in 1838, gold pieces feature an eagle's head, and for silver, a boar's head.
 Some pieces also have house marks (e.g. "Cartier Paris") and a maker's marks such as a stamp from the factory.

 You will find these very small marks, often on the clasps, along the edge of a bracelet or on the stick of a pin.
 Info on antique jewelry hallmarks on British gold, silver and platinum jewelry is provided on Antique Jewelry Investor.
 Often the marks have worn away with age, so you probably will need a Jewelers Loupe to see these marks.

 When purchasing a Jewelers Loupe, a black housing compartment that prevents reflection and with 10 X magnification is preferable.
 Remember, the dealer can tell a lot about their customer by the way they handle a Jeweler's Loupe.

 Does the Jewelry Have a History of Ownership?
 Provenance is often a good guide to authenticity.
 Never be shy to ask if the seller knows who owned the jewelry previously.

 This might not seem important but Jewelry in the original box can significantly impact the value of the Jewelry.
 Especially if the Antique Jewelry box is itself in good condition.
-This indicates the jewelry has been respected and admired and significantly increases the market value.
+This indicates the jewelry has been respected and well-stored and can significantly increase the value.

 Is the Jewelry a Good Example of the Period?

-Not every Picasso is a collector's item.
-There is a lot of mediocre Antique Jewelry in circulation.
-Fine Antique Jewelry, often exchanges hands privately.
+There is a lot of mediocre Antique Jewelry in circulation and museum quality Antique Jewelry, often exchanges hands privately.